cysouw/graphicalgrammar/text/german.md

 :::

 ::: {.im #beilhack1832_196}
-Analysis of sentence [@last] with an ordering in accordance to the *natürliche Topik* 'natural topic' from Beilhack [-@beilhack1832: 184-185], cited here from the second edition because of the better image quality [@beilhack1832a: 196].
+Analysis of sentence [@last] with an ordering in accordance to the *natürliche Topic* 'natural topic' from Beilhack [-@beilhack1832: 184-185], cited here from the second edition because of the better image quality [@beilhack1832a: 196].
 The different parts of the sentence are called *Factoren* by Beilhack.
 Note that the final verbal paricle *ab* is not marked as belonging to the verb.
 :::

 The fourth edition [@beilhack1838] is completely reworked.
 Besides citing Becker, in the preface Beilhack now also notes the influence from Götzinger ([@sec:götzinger1836]), Herling ([@sec:herling1823]), Lehmann ([@sec:lehmann1833]) and Horn ([@sec:horn1837]).